IT specialist walking by a line of z17 systems

 More technologically advanced workforce

 Mainframe modernization is an opportunity to add skills and capabilities to your employees, making them more competitive and able to contribute better to your critical operations.
 For example, if your applications were coded more than a decade ago, chances are your coders could use a refresh as much as their code.
-An investment in a modernized mainframe isn’t just an investment in your tech assets, but in your people as well.
+AI tools can also address skills gaps as developers trained on the original languages the apps were written in—like COBOL—retire.

 Improved automation and productivity